 Reference Obligations will be removed from the Reference Pool if a data correction occurs that causes a Reference Obligation to no longer meet certain specified criteria within the definition of Eligibility Criteria as further described in "Summary of Terms - The Reference Pool - Characteristics of the Reference Obligations".
 However, we will not request the repurchase of any Reference Obligation with a data correction if we determine that the Reference Obligation otherwise satisfies our eligibility and underwriting criteria based on the updated loan data.
 This is the case even if the data correction results in a more adverse risk profile for the Reference Obligation in question.
-In addition, we will not request the repurchase of any Reference Obligation with minor technical violations or minor missing documentation if we determine that the Reference Obligation otherwise satisfies our eligibility and underwriting criteria based on the updated loan data.
-To addition, we will not request the repurchase of any Reference Obligation with minor technical violations or minor missing documentation if we determine that the Reference Obligation otherwise satisfies our eligibility and underwriting criteria.
+In addition, we will not request the repurchase of any Reference Obligation with minor technical violations or minor missing documentation if we determine that the Reference Obligation otherwise satisfies our eligibility and underwriting criteria.
 Any reduction in repurchases of Reference Obligations that have experienced Credit Events would reduce the occurrence of Calculated Tranche Write-up Amounts and, in turn, increase the risk of losses to Noteholders.